-WDA offers law students unpaid intern or externships in all of it's departments.
-In each department you should be able to gain experience writing legal documents and researching emergent issues relating to indigent defense.
+WDA offers law students unpaid intern or externships in all of its departments.
+In each department you'll be able to gain experience writing legal documents and researching emergent issues relating to indigent defense.
 We take interns during the school year and the summer.
 We are interested in all students who have completed their first year of law school.
 WDA's departments are as follows:

 - Amicus Support